ellieishii/ellieishii.github.io/projects/financialcalculator.md

-You can learn more here at the [Sorting Algorithms](https://github.com/ellieishii/Sorting_Algorithms).
+You can learn more here at the [Financial Calculator](https://github.com/ellieishii/Financial Calculator).